TacticalMetaphysics/LiSE/README.md

 to make it.
 This makes it possible to try several approaches to a given situation and see how *all of them* will turn out.
 It is also convenient for debugging those random events.

+Events may be triggered by other events, as well.
+The triggered event does not need to take place at the same time as the triggering event, and indeed may take place in the past--events can rewrite history.
+For a mundane example: when a movement event is triggered, and discovers that the character to be moved is not where it is to be moved *from*, it triggers a pathfinding event that will in turn trigger various movement events at various times, resulting in the character moving to the intended destination in a series of steps.

 Events with many possible outcomes are constructed from many effects, resulting in an "outcome deck".
 When the event comes to pass, a given